 Though the plot is based on the field of architecture, it also provides a wider commentary on compromising your beliefs in any sphere of your life, much like the novel.
 Originality and holding true to your values remain just as important here as many readers have interpreted them to be in Rand’s novel.

 While Patricia Neal’s expressions can be a bit over-exaggerated, in general her performance in the role of Dominique is very good.
-Gary Cooper is the true star here, playing Howard every bit as stern and determined as I pictured him while reading.
+Gary Cooper is the true star here, playing Howard every bit as stern and determined as you’d expect.

-As a result of all of these successful elements working together, The Fountainhead grips the viewer throughout its entire duration.
-It is simply a great dramatic story, with a strong plot and strong performances to match.
-The score: 4.5/5
+As a result of all of these elements working together, The Fountainhead holds the viewer’s attention well, with lots of drama, wonderful photography, and strong performances to match.